Extended School Year Services (ESY)

 There are essentially two programs for ESY during the summer;

 Academic Reading, Writing, & Math Skills , and Life Skills (ELS Program) .

 ( The appropriate program and minutes are determined at the student's IEP meeting.)

 Reading, Writing, and Math Skills

 This program is generally for students whose regular school year services are provided within New Trier's ELS and Transition programs.
-Eligible students attend five days a week for 3.5 hours each day.
+Eligible students attend four days a week for 3.5 hours each day.

 Call or email your child's Special Education Teacher with additional questions about ESY services.